Title: The Long Hard Path

 “This shit has to end,” Draco muttered banging his hands on the table as he stood.
 When Vince and Greg had immediately started to stand too, Draco held up his hands signaling for them to stop.

 “Please make a place for Potter,” Draco requested instead of commanding, as he’d been trying to treat his two most loyal followers better in his self-awakening.
-Then without another word, he strode from his table to the Gryffindor table ignoring how the Great Hall was growing more and more quiet until it was almost completely silent as he stood between Harry and Longbottom, who was seated next to him.
+Then without another word, he strode from his table to the Gryffindor table ignoring how the Great Hall was growing more and more quiet until it was almost completely silent once he stood between Harry and Longbottom, who was seated next to him.

 “Potter, I do recognize that you and I have been at odds since we were nothing more than ignorant first years.
 I also recognize that I have done nothing to make you believe the words I am about to utter to be anything near truthful.
 However, I have come to see the errors of my upbringing and I am working to find a course for myself and my fellow Slytherins.
 As such, I want to publicly apologize for any part I have played in our feud.
 I also wanted to apologize to Granger and Longbottom for the ill deeds I have done to them and any harm I have caused them with my words.
 I have really no excuse other than to say my father raised me to be a certain type of person, and I have only just recently realized that I do not want to be that person.

 “As such, I want to offer you my friendship once more if you would be willing to accept the second offer.
 I also extend said offer of friendship to the only true friends within Gryffindor that you seem to have in Granger and Longbottom.
 In addition to that I want you to know the majority of Slytherin House is on your side in the fiasco that is this tournament.
-We believe you when you say that you did not enter yourself into the tournament, and because most of us come from noble and ancient houses, we do understand how virtually impossible it would have been for you to commit such an act.”
+We believe you when you say that you did not enter yourself into the tournament.
+Because most of us come from noble and ancient houses, we do understand how virtually impossible it would have been for you to commit such an act.”

 Draco paused to look down the table to where The Weasel sat fuming at him.
 His face nearly the same color as his hair.
 “Anyone who has grown up in a magical family and surrounded by magic should know this, but then some of us actually pay attention to the teachings of others.
 In my case, it was at my mother’s knee that I learned the lessons of magic.”